capnproto/capnproto/doc/install.md

 * **Security:** Cap'n Proto has not yet had a security review.
-Although Kenton has a background in security and is not aware of any vulnerabilities in the current code, it's likely that there are a few.
+Although Kenton has a background in security and is not aware of any vulnerabilities in the current code, it's likely that there are a few, and [some have been found](https://github.com/sandstorm-io/capnproto/tree/master/security-advisories) in the past.
 For now, do not accept Cap'n Proto messages from parties you do not trust.
 * **API Stability:** The Cap'n Proto programming interface may still change in ways that break existing code.
 Such changes are likely to be minor and should not affect the wire format.
 * **Performance:** While Cap'n Proto is inherently fast by design, the implementation has not yet